trek10inc/awsume/docs/plugins/get-credentials.md

 ## `get_credentials_with_saml`

 This hook will only be called when awsuem is given the `--with-saml` flag, and will prevent other `get_credentials...` hooks from being called.
+If there is only one role provided in the assertion, it will be used.
+If there are multiple and `--role-arn` is provided to awsume, it will use the closest match.
+If there are multiple and `--role-arn` is not provided, it will prompt the user for which role to use.

 ### Parameters